Register Here for Upcoming Events

 Discover sustainable living and hands-on learning in off-grid tranquility at SolFed Farms (a 501c3 nonprofit organization) where nature and community thrive together.
 Join us to explore community building through farming and our natural building workshops in Kalamazoo.

-Solfed Farms Nonprofit offers natural building workshops, farm education, fresh produce, and community garden spaces in southwest Michigan.
+SolFed Farms Nonprofit offers natural building workshops, farm education, fresh produce, and community garden spaces in southwest Michigan.
 We inspire and empower youth and adults to produce their own food, medicine, energy and shelter through education and collaboration.

 Check out what's happening on Instagram: